-- 7. Conflicts may arise even in instances in which the faculty or staff member will not receive any economic benefit from the outside activity - 8.
-Conflicts of interest arise with outside activities or financial interests which otherwise interfere with the employee's duties to the institution.
-These duties include the employee's duties to students and the public clientele served by the faculty or staff member, the duty to maintain the freedom of scholarly inquiry and dissemination of knowledge, and the duty to protect the rights of the College and fellow employees and students to intellectual property developed by them as well as by the faculty or staff member.
+- 7. Conflicts may arise even in instances in which the College employee will not receive any economic benefit from the outside activity - 8.
+Conflicts of interest arise with outside activities or financial interests which otherwise interfere with the College employee's duties to the institution.
+This includes the employee's duties to students and the public clientele served by the College employee, the duty to maintain the freedom of scholarly inquiry and dissemination of knowledge, and the duty to protect the rights of the College and fellow employees and students to intellectual property developed by them as well as by the College employee.

-- 9. Outside activities (consulting, employment, management, or other contractual relationships) with a person or entity, or financial interests in an entity, that does business with the college, particularly when the faculty or staff member may influence a College decision involving that business represent a conflict of interest. - 10.
-Conflicts of Interest include outside activities or financial interests in an entity which competes with the College's activities, particularly when these are in the same field as that of the faculty or staff member or when the employee has access to college confidential information of interest to the entity.
+- 9. Outside activities (consulting, employment, management, or other contractual relationships) with a person or entity, or financial interests in an entity, that does business with the college, particularly when the College employee may influence a College decision involving that business represent a conflict of interest. - 10.
+Conflicts of Interest include outside activities or financial interests in an entity which competes with the College's activities, particularly when these are in the same field as that of the College employee or when the College employee has access to college confidential information of interest to the entity.

 Article 2: Although not necessarily prohibited, many outside activities may pose a potential conflict of interest to the College.
-The following activities and financial interests must be reported to the Vice President, Academic Affairs and approved prior to engaging in the activity:
+The following activities and financial interests must be reported to the Vice President, Academic Affairs when faculty are involved and the Chief HR Officer when a staff member is involved and approved prior to engaging in the activity:

 - 1. Outside activities in which there is more than an incidental use of College facilities, equipment, and/or services. - 2.
-Outside activities in which a college student or other college employee is directly or indirectly supervised by the employee if the employee in any way supervises or evaluates the student or other employee at the College. - 3.
+Outside activities in which a college student or other college employee is directly or indirectly supervised by the College employee if the College employee in any way supervises or evaluates the student or other employee at the College. - 3.
 Management, employment, consulting, and contractual activities with, or ownership interests in, a business entity (or state agency) which does business with the College.
 In the case of material financial and managerial interests, the information required extends to the spouse and children of the employee, and for managerial interests, to relatives. - 4.
 Management, employment, consulting, and other contractual activities with, or ownership interest in, a business entity which competes with the college. - 5.
 Candidacy for public office. - 6.
-Any employment, contractual relationship, or financial interests of the employee which may create a continuing or recurring conflict between the employee's interests and the performance of the employee's public responsibilities and obligations, including time commitments.
-This includes any outside activity in which the employee is required to waive rights to intellectual property and any outside activity or financial interest with a business entity which supports the employee's research or training program at the college. - 7.
+Any employment, contractual relationship, or financial interests of the College employee which may create a continuing or recurring conflict between the College employee's interests and the performance of the College employee's public responsibilities and obligations, including time commitments.
+This includes any outside activity in which the College employee is required to waive rights to intellectual property and any outside activity or financial interest with a business entity which supports the College employee's research or training program at the college. - 7.
 Outside activities and financial interests required to be reported under federal contract and grant regulations.